 The Design Lead

 Bill Shaw, the designer of the Pearson 323, had a remarkable career.
 He started working for S&S in 1952, leaving in the early 1960's.
 While at Sparkman & Stephens he was involved in the design of many famous yachts, including the America’s Cup defender, Columbia, as chief designer.
 In 1964 he was hired as chief naval architect for Pearson Yachts.
 He later became general manager of Pearson Yachts and vice president of Grumman Allied Industries and continued to be Pearson’s chief naval architect.
 During his 27 years at Pearson, he and his team designed over 40 different boats.
 Bill designed the 323 as a coastal cruiser without regard for the IOR ratings.
 He designed it for comfort, capability and style, targets that he seemingly hit.
 This is one of the reasons why the 323 and most other Pearson's are still being enjoyed, and treasured, by their owners today.
 With the 323 he set about to design an honest cruising boat with youthful ideas and an international flavor.
-From the words of Bill Shaw himself: "You may be interested in what was going through my head while I was designing the new 323.
-In a nutshell..." more
+See the words of Bill Shaw himself below in "the Boat"

 Construction and Performance Details